jugmac00/flask-reuploaded/docs/index.rst

 App Configuration
 =================
-An upload set's configuration is stored on an app.
+An `UploadSet`'s configuration is stored on an app.
 That way, you can have upload sets being used by multiple apps at once.
-You use the `configure_uploads` function to load the configuration for the upload sets.
+You use the `configure_uploads` function to load the configuration for the `UploadSet`s.
-You pass in the app and all of the upload sets you want configured.
+You pass in the app and all of the `UploadSet`s you want configured.
 Calling `configure_uploads` more than once is safe. ::

     configure_uploads(app, (photos, media))